astoilkov/console-powers/README.md

     ```
 2. Use anywhere instead of `console.log` and `console.table`:
     ```ts
-    // ii() returns the first parameter you pass to it, so you can use it inline const markdownTree = ii(await worker.parseMarkdownTree())
+    // use inline — ii() returns the first arg you pass to it const markdownTree = ii(await worker.parseMarkdownTree())
     ```